 [email protected]

 Full-time Transitional Bilingual Education (Spanish): Students in our full-time TBE program are offered a self-contained classroom in which English and Spanish are both used for instruction.
 The classroom teacher is a certified bilingual educator.
-Students remain in this setting from PreK-3rd grade.
-After 3rd grade, Spanish literacy services are given as needed in a pullout setting from 4th-8th grades.
+Students remain in this setting from PreK-4th grade.
+After 4th grade, Spanish literacy services are given as needed in a pullout setting from 5th-8th grades.

 Part-time Transitional Bilingual Education (Urdu): Students in our part-time TBE program are offered a self-contained English classroom.
-ESL services for English support are offered by an ESL endorsed teacher.
+ESL services for English support are offered by an ESL-endorsed teacher.
 Urdu support can be provided if needed.
-This program is only offered at Stevenson and York Center Schools.
+This program is only offered at the D45 Early Childhood Center.

-Transitional Program of Instruction: Students in our part-time TPI program are offered a self-contained English classroom.
-ESL services for English support are offered by an ESL endorsed teacher.
+Transitional Program of Instruction: Students in TPI program are offered a self-contained English classroom.
+ESL services for English support are offered by an ESL-endorsed teacher.

 Spanish I– Grade 8 students have the opportunity to begin learning Spanish as a foreign language during this interactive, exploratory course.